HomeDev guideRecipesAPI ReferenceGraphQL

 Describes opt-in for content properties, when using the GraphQL API for the Optimizely querying service, to retrieve content in Optimizely solutions.

-3. Return items where matching words occur closer to each other below phrase matches.
+3. Matching words are returned and occur closer to each other below phrase matches.

-4. Return items that match all words in the query but in a different order next.
+4. Matching all words in the query but in a different order are returned next.

-5. Return items that match some of the words in the tail of the list, where more matches are ranked higher.
+5. Matching some of the words is returned at the bottom of the list, where more matches are ranked higher.

 The scores computed by match is influenced by the locale.
-If the content is unevenly distributed because it has yet to be translated fully in a locale, it will impact the score with matches from that locale as it will have lower relevance scores.
-Optimizely Graph cannot guarantee that the match operator will follow the previously listed heuristics.
+If the content is unevenly distributed because it has yet to be translated fully in a locale, it impacts the score with matches from that locale as it has lower relevance scores.
+Optimizely Graph cannot guarantee that the match operator follows the previously listed heuristics.

-In this case, you can customize the ranking by using the boost option.
+In this case, you can customize the ranking using the boost option.
 An example query:

 query MyQuery {